Accrediting bodies for the UNC-Chapel Hill School of Nursing

 - The American Association of Colleges of Nursing

-Statement on Equal Educational Opportunity
+Statement of Equal Education Opportunity

 The University of North Carolina at Chapel Hill is open to people of all races, is committed to equality of educational opportunity, and does not discriminate against applicants, students, or employees based on race, color, national origin, religion, sex, age, or disability.
 Any complaints alleging failure of this institution to follow this policy should be brought to the attention of the Assistant to the Chancellor.
 The University of North Carolina at Chapel Hill actively seeks to promote integration by recruiting and enrolling a larger number of African-American, Native American, and other minority students.